 Getting Building Fund is sought for the capital element of the project only.
 However, delivery of the project after completion will incur revenue costs.
-These amount to over the appraisal period, and will be borne by Gravesham Borough Council.
+These amount to million (net of income) over the appraisal period, and will be borne by Gravesham Borough Council.